 If a corporation undergoes an "ownership change" within the meaning of Section 382 of the Code, the corporation's net operating loss carryforwards and certain other tax attributes arising from before the ownership change are subject to limitations on use after the ownership change.
 In general, an ownership change occurs if there is a cumulative change in the corporation's equity ownership by certain stockholders that exceeds fifty percentage points over a rolling three-year period.
 Similar rules may apply under state tax laws.
 The transaction will result in an ownership change for Tokai and, accordingly, Tokai's net operating loss carryforwards and certain other tax attributes may be subject to limitations (or disallowance) on their use after the transaction.
 Otic's net operating loss carryforwards may also be subject to limitation as a result of prior shifts in equity ownership and/or the transaction.
-Additional ownership changes in the future could result in additional limitations on Tokai's, Otic's and the combined company's net operating loss carryforwards and other tax attributes, which could have a material portion of Tokai's, Otic's or the combined company's net operating loss carryforwards and other tax attributes, which could have a material adverse effect on cash flow and results of operations.
+Additional ownership changes in the future could result in additional limitations on Tokai's, Otic's and the combined company's net operating loss carryforwards.
+Consequently, even if the combined company achieves profitability, it may not be able to utilize a material portion of Tokai's, Otic's or the combined company's net operating loss carryforwards and other tax attributes, which could have a material adverse effect on cash flow and results of operations.